Maid in Malacañang: Release

 Maid in Malacañang held its premiere at SM North EDSA in Quezon City on July 29, 2022.
 The film was released under Viva Films in cinemas nationwide on August 3, 2022.
-To combat the film's release,Vince Tañada intentionally set a re-release of the FAMAS winning film, Katips, a movie set during the Marcos' martial law era, on the same day.
-Katips presents its story from the lens student activists, following their struggles during the Martial Law era.
+To combat the film's release, Vince Tañada's film Katips, a movie set during the martial law era, was intentionally released on the same day.

 Reception

 Box office

-Viva Films announced that the film earned ₱21 million on its opening day and ₱63 million three days after its release.
-As of September 5, 2022, the film hit the ₱650 million mark.
+The film earned ₱21 million on its opening day and ₱63 million three days after its release, according to Viva Films.
 Bulks of free tickets were given out by Francis Zamora to all government employees in San Juan, and claims that Imee Marcos was giving tickets to schools.

+Viva Films disclosed that the film grossed ₱650 million worldwide as of September 5, 2022.

 Critical reception

 The film received a generally negative reception from critics.
-Writing for the Philippine Daily Inquirer, historian Ambeth Ocampo criticized the acting, especially Ella Cruz's potrayal of Irene Marcos, saying that 'her whining and mock tears will not win her a FAMAS Award and that is not tsismis [gossip]'.
+Writing for the Philippine Daily Inquirer, historian Ambeth Ocampo criticized the acting, especially Ella Cruz's portrayal of Irene Marcos, saying that 'her whining and mock tears will not win her a FAMAS Award and that is not tsismis [gossip]'.
 He also criticized Cesar Montano's acting as well, saying that his performance is 'wooden and colorless as the grainy archival footage of Marcos declaring martial law in 1972.'
 However, he noted that the film is a fiction, and should be treated as such.
 The Flame, the student publication of the University of Santo Tomas Faculty of Arts and Letters, called the film 'a bid for public sympathy', criticizing the cinematography and the use of chapters to present the film, while praising the film's humor and wit.
 Marion Aunor's rendition of "Nosi Balasi" was also praised, describing it as 'haunting', and 'sets a chilling atmosphere as it accompanies the audience to focus more on the one-act play of “simplicity.”'.
 The Philippine Star also criticized the cinematography and the use of chapters as well, arguing that it is 'quite one-sided and doesn't allow for the many characters to shine on their own'.
 Additionally, they also criticized the acting, its propagandistic themes, and the 'snooze-fest' pacing, noting that 'the effort just appears lazy yet expects to elicit a response.'
 However, they praised Ruffa Gutierrez's portrayal of Imelda Marcos, arguing that Gutierrez's performance could earn her a Best Actress award 'if award-giving bodies would only not be biased in giving awards even to a pro-Marcos film.'